 Note that the display has a limited amount of space and cannot show all of the real time data on one screen.
-Tap the up or down arrow keys in the lower left corner of the display to navigate between the two screens shown above.
+Tap the arrow key in the lower left corner of the display to navigate through the three screens shown above.